 Acupuncture is one of the oldest and most commonly used medical procedures in the world.
 It is a key component of traditional Chinese medicine that originated in China over 5,000 years ago.
-The intent of acupuncture is to promote health and alleviate pain and suffering.
+The intent of acupuncture is to alleviate pain and suffering by promoting health.
 The method by which this is accomplished, though it may seem strange and mysterious to many, has withstood the test of time and continues to be validated today.

-Several processes have been proposed to explain the effects of acupuncture, with a primary focus on pain.
+With such a wide variety of conditions treated, such as arthritis, carpal tunnel syndrome, and sciatica, several processes have been proposed to explain the effects of acupuncture.
 Acupuncture points are known to stimulate the central nervous system (the brain and spinal cord) to release chemicals into the muscles, spinal cord, and brain.
 These chemicals either change the experience of pain or release other chemicals and hormones, which influence the body’s self-regulating systems.
 The biochemical changes stimulate the body’s natural healing abilities and promote physical and emotional well-being.
 There are three main mechanisms:

 Conduction of electromagnetic signals: scientists have found evidence that acupuncture points are strategic conductors of electromagnetic signals.
 Stimulating points along these pathways through acupuncture enables electromagnetic signals to be relayed at a greater rate than under normal conditions.
 These signals may start the flow of pain-killing biochemicals, such as endorphins, and of immune system cells to specific sites in the body that are injured or vulnerable to disease.